klaarnut/user-docs/en/overview.md

 -- **VIP**, the more privileged role you set to some User as VIP.
 Select this will restrict to only those VIP to see this page.

+- **Site**

+To navigate or change page/post editor.

+*Pages*

+- *Recent*
+Quick way to access to your recently added pages.

+- *Menu Pages*
+List of all pages and all Blog posts on your website.
+The 3-dots behind is for same functions as 3-dots on current edit page.

+- *Internal Page*
+Page(s) you don’t yet to be ready to publish with the 3-dots page setting.

+*Blog*

+- *Recent*
+Quick way to access to your recently added pages.

+- *Post*
+List of all Blog posts you on your website with the levels of categories it was added.
+The 3-dots behind is for same functions as 3-dots on current edit page.

+*System*

+- *System Page*